 2. LEXIN LX-Q3 – Best Runner-Up

-The Lexin Q3 Bluetooth speakers will provide you with crystal clear sounds and the possibility to play a host of different audio formats.
-The speakers are made to make your bike look elegant and rich and, at the same time, an unforgettable experience while riding.
+The Lexin Q3 Bluetooth motorcycle speakers will provide you with crystal clear sounds and the possibility to play a host of different audio formats.
+The motorcycle speakers are made to make your bike look elegant and rich and, at the same time, an unforgettable experience while riding.

-The Lexin speakers have a metallic finish and come available in black and chrome colors.
+The Lexin motorcycle speakers have a metallic finish and come available in black and chrome colors.
 So make sure you pick the right color to match your bike.
 It can fit easily onto handlebars thanks to compactness; it measures 7/8 inches to 1.25.

 Ball mounts in the shape of a bullet provide rich stereo audio that will give you an incredible musical experience while on the roads.
 In addition, the Q3 promises to deliver loud and enough bass that will be heard even at high speeds.